percona/psmdb-docs/docs/vault.md

    ```{.bash data-prompt="$"}
    $ export VAULT_NAMESPACE=test
    ```
-2. Provide the namespace with the `-namespace` flag in commands
+2. Provide the namespace with the `--namespace` flag in commands

 !!! admonition "See also"